daadam4/eos_ext_examples/README.md

 ## STEP #4 - Let the fun begin🚀

 - The recommended order of running the scipts is as follows.
-Each subsequent builds on the previous by adding simple features and ends with a practical application of how this could be useful in your network:
+Each subsequent script builds on the previous one by adding simple features and ends with a practical application of how this could be useful in your network:

 ```bash
 python3 int_conf.py